 Just as a loving outer parent listens to and honors a child’s needs yet pushes them past their comfort zone when necessary, so a loving inner parent brings compassion and intense curiosity to our inner world while making sure that we don’t fall into the realm of indulgent pain.

-Just as a loving outer parent carves out time to drop down into the present moment and connect eye-to-eye and heart-to-heart with their child without distraction, so the inner parent recognizes how essential it is to create long pauses in the otherwise run-on sentence of our increasingly fast and busy days so that she or he can listen with full presence to what’s needed.
+Just as a loving outer parent carves out time to drop down into the present moment and connect eye-to-eye and heart-to-heart with their child without distraction, so the inner parent recognizes how essential it is to create long pauses in the otherwise run-on sentence of our increasingly fast and busy days so that they can listen with full presence to what’s needed.
 This means that phones are turned off or placed in another room.
 It means that we hush the voices – the work, the calls, the emails, the bills – that pull us away from the dropped-down time of presence.
 We cannot feel safe, loved, or worthy if the parents in our lives – both outer and inner – forget how to listen.

 In addition to listening and holding, the loving, wise parent is the part of ourselves that sets boundaries and limits.
 It’s the part that says “yes” to this (yes, I’m going to exercise now even though I don’t “feel” like it) and “no” to that (no, I’m not going to drink alcohol tonight because I know it will cause me to wake up feeling anxious tomorrow).
 It’s the part that can make decisions and trust those decisions.

 Who sits at the head of your table?
 Is it Fear?
 Anxiety?
 Judgement?
 The following common statements can indicate that you’re struggling to invite a solid, loving wise parent to sit at the head:

 - What if I start to feel my sadness and pain and I fall into a deep depression?
 In other words, what if the sadness takes over and I can’t get out of it?

 - What if I take one of Sheryl’s courses and I learn that I have to leave my loving, wonderful partner?